will98nicholson/Employee-Management-System/README.md

 ## Description

-This is a program that can input, organaize, and update informattion on a company.
+This is a program that can input, organaize, and update information on a company.
 When prompted with a main menu, you can choose to 'add' a new employee/role/department, or 'update' any of the above.
-You can also choose to 'show' any of the aformentioned and an organized table of the respective input will return.
+You can also choose to 'show' any of the aforementioned and an organized table of the respective input will return.

 ### Technology Used